 It’s been a couple of decades since fix-and-flips first took the real estate market by storm.
-Now, some twenty years later, the business of flipping houses for profit has turned into a lucrative profession for real estate entrepreneurs nationwide, and the trend doesn’t seem to be slowing down any time soon.
+Now, some twenty years later, many real estate investors are asking the question, is house flipping still profitable?

 For starters, the term “fix-and-flip” refers to the process of purchasing, rehabbing, and then selling properties for profit.
 To understand just how popular this has become, let’s take a quick look back at where it all started.

 During the economic recession of the 1980s, people close to the real estate industry realized they could buy distressed homes, fix them up, and sell them—netting some decent cash.
 As such, they began purchasing foreclosed homes, renovating them, and turning them around in a short amount of time for profit.
 While this was more so limited to construction and real estate professionals in the early days, the trend has since become so mainstream that even people with no building or real estate experience are throwing their hats into the fix-and-flip ring.

 But, when it comes to the overall premise of the process, not much has changed from the early days of fix-and-flips.
 The property undergoing the fix-and-flip is typically purchased at a discounted price, quickly renovated (usually within a few months), and then relisted at a higher price.

 There are many fix-and-flip tips and tricks that go into getting the most bang for your buck, and you can read about some of them in our blog, “Six Practices that Experienced House Flippers Follow”.